 Several instruments related to remote sensing are available for use at Yale Center for Earth Observation (YCEO).
 Yale students or faculty interested in using these devices for research or training should contact a member of the YCEO staff to inquire about availability.

-Field equipment at the Center include:
+Field equipment at the Center includes:

 Portable Field Spectrometer